-Career highlights are an essential inclusion in your resume.
+Your career highlights must be included your resume.
 These highlights are the achievements and contributions that you have made in the various positions you've held so far in your career.

 Why is it so important to include these when you create a resume?

-In a nutshell.....your past performance is the best indicator to an employer or recruiter of what your future performance is likely to be.
+It's simple.....to a recruiter or an employer, your past performance is the best indicator of what your future performance is likely to be.

 Why does this happen?
 There are a couple of reasons: